 - (1) From June 5, 2017 to October 1, 2017, Roy Gori was President.
 From March 2015 to June 5, 2017 he was Senior Executive Vice President and General Manager, Asia.
 Prior to March 2015, he was Regional Head of Retail Banking, Asia Pacific/Head of Consumer Banking North Asia and Australia with Citigroup Pty Ltd. - (2) From May 24, 2017 to October 1, 2017, Michael Doughty was Executive Vice President and Interim General Manager, U.S. Division.
 Prior to May 24, 2017, he was Executive Vice President, John Hancock Insurance, U.S. Division. - (3) From April 2016 to January 1, 2018, Steve Finch was Executive Vice President and Chief Actuary.
-Prior to April 2016, he was Executive Vice President and Chief Financial Officer U.S. Division, John Hancock Financial Services. - (4) Prior to January 2016, Gregory Framke was the Executive Vice President and Chief Operations Officer at E\Trade Financial Corp. including roles as Chief Operations Officer, Vice President Technology Strategy and Chief Information Officer. - (5) From October 2016 to December 2016, James Gallagher was Executive Vice President and Interim General Counsel.
-Prior to October 2016, Mr. Gallagher was Executive Vice President, General Counsel and Chief Administrative Officer, U.S. Division.
-Prior to August 2012, Mr. Gallagher was Executive Vice President, Global Compliance. - (6) From June 2014 to August 2016, Gretchen Garrigues was Senior Vice President and Chief Marketing Officer, First Data Corp.
-Prior to June 2014, Ms. Garrigues was Senior Managing Director, Global Strategic Marketing, GE Capital. - (7) From January 2013 to October 1, 2017, Marianne Harrison was Senior Executive Vice President and General Manager, Canadian Division.
-Prior to January 2013, she was Executive Vice President and General Manager of John Hancock Long-Term Care Insurance. - (8) From May 2014 to January 1, 2018, Naveed Irshad was Senior Vice President and General Manager, Manulife Singapore.
-Prior to May 2014, he was Senior Vice President, Global Accounts at Reinsurance Group of America, Incorporated. - (9) Prior to January 1, 2018, Patricia Johns was Senior Vice President, Global Human Resources Shared Services. - (10) Prior to January 1, 2018, Stephani Kingsmill was Executive Vice President, Human Resources. - (11) Prior to October 1, 2017, Paul Lorentz was Executive Vice President and General Manager Retail (Individual Life and Wealth Management (Canadian Division)). - (12) Prior to October 2016, Linda Mantia was Executive Vice President of Digital, Payments and Cards, Royal Bank of Canada. - (13) Prior to November 2015, Timothy Ramza was Senior Vice President, Wealth Management Strategy and Business Development. - (14) From July 2016 to November 13, 2017, Anil Wadhwani was Global Consumer Bank Operations Head at Citibank N.A.
-Prior to July 2016, he was Chief Executive Officer, Consumer and Commercial Bank, EMEA at Citibank N.A. - (15) From June 2017 to January 1, 2018, Philip Witherington was Executive Vice President and Interim General Manager, Asia.
+Prior to April 2016, he was Executive Vice President and Chief Financial Officer U.S. Division, John Hancock Financial Services. - (4) Prior to January 2016, Gregory Framke was the Executive Vice President and Chief Operations Officer at ETrade Financial Corp. including roles as Chief Operations Officer, Vice President Technology Strategy and Chief Information Officer. - (5) From October 2016 to December 2016, James Gallagher was Executive Vice President and Interim General Counsel.
+Prior to October 2016, Mr. Gallagher was Executive Vice President, General Counsel and Chief Administrative Officer, U.S. Division. - (6) From June 2014 to August 2016, Gretchen Garrigues was Senior Vice President and Chief Marketing Officer, First Data Corp.
+Prior to June 2014, Ms. Garrigues was Senior Managing Director, Global Strategic Marketing, GE Capital. - (7) From January 2013 to October 1, 2017, Marianne Harrison was Senior Executive Vice President and General Manager, Canadian Division. - (8) Scott Hartz has been appointed Chief Investment Officer effective March 1, 2019.
+Until such time as that appointment is effective he remains Global Head of General Account Investments. - (9) From May 2014 to January 1, 2018, Naveed Irshad was Senior Vice President and General Manager, Manulife Singapore.
+Prior to May 2014, he was Senior Vice President, Global Accounts at Reinsurance Group of America, Incorporated. - (10) From July 2016 to August 30, 2018, Pamela Kimmet was Chief Human Resources Officer, Cardinal Health Inc. Prior to July 2016, she was Senior Vice President, Human Resources, Coca-Cola Enterprises Inc. - (11) Prior to January 1, 2018, Stephani Kingsmill was Executive Vice President, Human Resources. - (12) Paul Lorentz has been appointed President and Chief Executive Officer, Global Wealth and Asset Management effective March 1, 2019.
+Until such time as that appointment is effective he remains Head, Global Wealth and Asset Management.
+Prior to October 1, 2017, Paul Lorentz was Executive Vice President and General Manager Retail (Individual Life and Wealth Management (Canadian Division)). - (13) Prior to October 2016, Linda Mantia was Executive Vice President of Digital, Payments and Cards, Royal Bank of Canada. - (14) Effective February 28, 2019, Warren Thomson will retire from Manulife. - (15) From July 2016 to November 13, 2017, Anil Wadhwani was Global Consumer Bank Operations Head at Citibank N.A.
+Prior to July 2016, he was Chief Executive Officer, Consumer and Commercial Bank, EMEA at Citibank N.A. - (16) From June 2017 to January 1, 2018, Philip Witherington was Executive Vice President and Interim General Manager, Asia.
 From May 2014 to June 2017, he was Executive Vice President, Chief Financial Officer, Asia Division.
 Prior to May 2014, he was Asia Pacific Head of Business Finance, Retail Banking and Wealth Management at The Hong Kong and Shanghai Bank Corporation Limited.